maladengkeng/Live_Cell_Imaging_Analysis_Summer_2020/README.md

 - LoadOutput.m retrieves and converts the SuperSegger output to extract cell outlines and labels.

 - PostProcessor.m performs an extra selection to the SuperSegger output by filtering out cells whose properties of area and length-width ratio do not correspond to those set in ./Functions/Configure.m.

 - DisplaySegmentation.m finally displays the output segmentation.

 ***Output***

-Output is stored in a new folder called 'MyFileName_Segmention'
+Output is stored in a new folder called 'MyFileName_Segmentation'

 ## 2. Step Fitting
 This programme uses the step fitting and xml table parsing code written by Edo van Veen.